schris48/sc_myTeam/README.md

   ## Tests
   1. Open terminal or git bash shell to project level.
 Install Jest.
   2. Save Jest to dev dependencies.
-  3. In the package.json file, ensure 'test' under the 'scripts' heading is set to: jest
+  3. In the package.json file, ensure 'test' value under the 'scripts' heading is set to: jest
   4. Run 'npm test' to see test results.

   ### Questions